mangr3n/graflow/README.md

 On the other hand, most stream libraries use to define data flow through method chaining. **graflow** defines data flow declaratively, through a data structure: a graph.
 And you can apply many transformations or opeations to a graph, for example, you could convert the graph into a diagram or apply automatic optimizatins or verifications.

 ## Instalation
-**graflow** is package as a [UMD module](https://github.com/umdjs/umd) and you can find it at npm repository.
+**graflow** is packaged as an [UMD module](https://github.com/umdjs/umd) and you can find it at npm repository.
 It works on node.js and moder browsers.

 You can use at node.js
 ```